Versão em Português

 CONTEXTUALIZATION

-The Reducing Emissions from Deforestation and Forest Degradation (REDD +) mechanism is an economic instrument developed under the United Nations Framework Convention on Climate Change (UNFCCC).
-Its role is to provide financial incentives to developing countries for the results achieved in combating deforestation and forest degradation and in promoting the increase of forest cover.
-Through REDD +, developing countries that have reductions in greenhouse gas emissions and increase in carbon stocks are eligible to receive payments for results from a number of international sources.
-These payments are expected to be carried out by mitigation results, measured in tonnes of CO2 equivalent, against a FREL (Forest Reference Emission Level), constructed and submitted by the countries themselves, and approved by an evaluation carried out under the UNFCCC.
+The mechanism known as Reducing Emissions from Deforestation and Forest Degradation (REDD+) is an economic instrument developed under the United Nations Framework Convention on Climate Change (UNFCCC).
+Its purpose is to provide financial incentives to developing countries for the results achieved in combating deforestation and forest degradation, as well as in promoting increases in forest cover.
+Through REDD+, developing countries that demonstrate reductions in greenhouse gas emissions and increases in carbon stocks are eligible to receive results-based payments from various international sources.

-Thus, in order to access REDD + resources, the country has the challenge of measuring mitigation results based on transparent and consistent data on deforestation, forest degradation and forest inventory increase, as well as estimates of the amount of carbon per measured area unit.
+To access REDD+ funds, countries face the challenge of measuring mitigation results based on transparent and consistent data on deforestation, forest degradation, and increases in forest stocks, as well as estimates of the amount of carbon per unit of measured area.

-Since 1988, deforestation in the Legal Amazon is monitored annually by the National Institute of Space Research (INPE), through the Brazilian Amazon Forest Satellite Monitoring System (PRODES).
-On the other hand, the monitoring of deforestation in other Brazilian biomes has been carried out in a non-systematic way, through specific initiatives conducted by different institutions, whose results are not officially recognized by the Brazilian Government.
+Since 1988, deforestation in the Legal Amazon has been monitored annually by the National Institute for Space Research (INPE) through the Satellite Monitoring System of the Brazilian Amazon Forest (PRODES).
+Meanwhile, monitoring of deforestation in other Brazilian biomes has been carried out in a non-systematic way through isolated initiatives conducted by different institutions, whose results are not officially recognized by the Brazilian Government.

-Brazil submitted its first FREL in 2014, based on historical data from PRODES, covering only the Amazon biome (FREL Amazônia).
-In this submission the Country indicated that the national FREL would be calculated as the sum of the FRELs of each of its six biomes.
+Brazil submitted its first FREL in 2014, based on historical PRODES data and covering only the Amazon biome (Amazon FREL).
+In this submission, the country indicated that the national FREL would be calculated as the sum of the FRELs of each of its six biomes.

-In January 2017, the document of the Brazilian submission of the reference level of forest emissions of the Cerrado biome (Closed FREL) was sent to the UNFCCC.
-The development of this FREL was based on a historical data series of gross deforestation produced by INPE, covering the period from 2000 to 2010, with year 2000 as the reference year.
+In January 2017, Brazil submitted to the UNFCCC the reference emission level for the Cerrado biome (Cerrado FREL).
+The development of this FREL was based on a historical series of gross deforestation data produced by INPE, covering the period from 2000 to 2010, with the year 2000 as the reference year.

-The submission of FREL Cerrado is the continuation of the country's effort towards an FREL that contemplates emissions from all Brazilian biomes, which will enable the definition of a National FREL and increase the capacity to acquire payments by results.
-In order for a National FREL to be established, it is still necessary to set up subnational FRELs for the other Brazilian biomes: Atlantic Forest, Caatinga, Pampa and Pantanal.
+The submission of the Cerrado FREL marks the continuation of the country’s efforts toward a FREL that encompasses emissions from all Brazilian biomes, which will enable the establishment of a National FREL and expand the ability to secure results-based payments.
+For a National FREL to be established, it is still necessary to develop subnational FRELs for the remaining Brazilian biomes: Atlantic Forest, Caatinga, Pampa, and Pantanal.

 THE PROJECT

-This technological solution consists of a platform that will store data obtained from different satellites, with different observations of the vegetation cover of the Brazilian biomes realized over time, allowing the analysis of the data in spatial and also temporal dimensions.
+In addition, a technological solution for storing and processing large volumes of geospatial data was developed, called the “Brazil Data Cube.”
+This technological solution consists of a platform designed to store data obtained from different satellites, with multiple observations of vegetation cover in Brazilian biomes over time, allowing the analysis of data across both spatial and temporal dimensions.

 INTERVENTION LOGIC

-The project falls within the "Monitoring and Control" (2) and "Scientific and Technological" (4) component of the Amazon Fund's Logical Framework.
+The project fell within the "Monitoring and Control" (2) and "Scientific and Technological" (4) component of the Amazon Fund's Logical Framework.

 Click on the following image to view its objectives trees, that is, how the project's outputs are linked to the expected outcomes and impacts.